 The City's Budget is Your Budget

-Citizen engagement is an important cornerstone of the success of our community, and we invite you to participate in learning more about the budget and sharing your thoughts with us through upcoming workshops and public hearings.
+Citizen engagement is an important cornerstone of the success of our community, and we thank you for participating in the process to learn more about the budget and for sharing your thoughts with us through the public hearings.
 Your feedback is very important to ensuring Sugar Land is the premier city in the Houston region.

 - 2018 Homestead Exemption: 10%

 - 2018 Over 65/ Disabled Exemption: $70,000

 Question: Are Fort Bend County tax bills among the highest in the state?

 The City of Sugar Land is proud to have the second lowest tax rate in the state for cities over 60,000; however, the City's tax bill makes up only about 15% of an average residential tax bill.
 In Sugar Land, commercial properties make up roughly 30% of the total tax roll.
 Commercial property value buys down residential taxes.
 Sugar Land's per capita property tax levy is below the average of 17 local and benchmark cities.

 Further- considering the various taxing entities that impose property taxes across the state (counties, school districts and other districts), Fort Bend County tax bills are not among the highest in the state.
 In a comparison of tax bills across the state, residential taxes as a percent of home value show that Fort Bend County tax bills are not among the highest in the group.

 Since Texas doesn't have a state income tax, comparison of property taxes to other states doesn't always show the whole picture or a fair comparison of resident tax obligations.

 Did you know?

 - The City of Sugar Land makes up about 15% of the average residential tax bill- even with the proposed increase for the park bonds.
 2018 Tax Bill Breakdown (proposed tax rates)